fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

 - May 26th:
   - Inferring causation from time series in Earth system sciences by Ghjulia Sialelli
   - Using Deep Neural Networks as Cost-Effective Surrogate Models for Super-Parameterized E3SM Radiative Transfer by Lukas Hachler
+- June 2nd:
+  - Nonparametric graphical model for counts by Marco Wiedner
+  - Counterfactual Fairness by Sven Gregorio